 Where are you from originally?
 Greenwich, CT, but I did most of my growing in Boston, MA.

 How long have you lived in Chattanooga?
-Almost two years, and not planning on going anywhere.
+Since 2015 and not planning on going anywhere.

 Tell us about your childhood: It was safe, and wonderful.
 But I stayed within a very safe, rather lazy bubble of my hometown and couch.
 I watched movies, rewound them, and then rewatched them.
 In true Kapha style being in the water made me feel like I could relax, reboot, and didn’t need anything else within my life.
 I’m grateful for my childhood because it helped mold me into who I am.